False friend: Homonyms

-In Swedish, the word rolig means 'fun': ett roligt skämt 'a funny joke', while in the closely related languages Danish and Norwegian it means 'calm' (as in "he was calm despite all the commotion around him").
+In Swedish, the word rolig means 'fun': ett roligt skämt 'a funny joke', while in the closely related languages Danish and Norwegian it means 'calm' (as in 'he was calm despite all the commotion around him').
 However, the Swedish original meaning of 'calm' is retained in some related words such as ro 'calmness', and orolig 'worrisome, anxious', literally 'un-calm'.
 The Danish and Norwegian word semester means term (as in school term), but the Swedish word semester means holiday.
 The Danish word frokost means lunch, while the Norwegian word frokost and the Swedish word frukost both mean breakfast.

 Pseudo-anglicisms

 Pseudo-anglicisms are new words formed from English morphemes independently from an analogous English construct and with a different intended meaning.

-Japanese is notable for its pseudo-anglicisms, known as hepburn ('Japan-made English').
+Japanese is notable for its pseudo-anglicisms, known as wasei-eigo ('Japan-made English').

 Semantic change

 In bilingual situations, false friends often result in a semantic change—a real new meaning that is then commonly used in a language.
 For example, the Portuguese humoroso ('capricious') changed its meaning in American Portuguese to 'humorous', owing to the English surface-cognate humorous.

-The American Italian fattoria lost its original meaning, "farm", in favor of "factory", owing to the phonetically similar surface-cognate English factory (cf. Standard Italian fabbrica, 'factory').
-Instead of the original fattoria, the phonetic adaptation American Italian farma became the new signifier for "farm" (Weinreich 1963: 49; see "one-to-one correlation between signifiers and referents").
+The American Italian fattoria lost its original meaning, 'farm', in favor of 'factory', owing to the phonetically similar surface-cognate English factory (cf. Standard Italian fabbrica, 'factory').
+Instead of the original fattoria, the phonetic adaptation American Italian farma became the new signifier for 'farm' (Weinreich 1963: 49; see 'one-to-one correlation between signifiers and referents').

 Due to the closeness between Italian terra rossa ('red soil') and Portuguese terra roxa 'purple soil', Italian farmers in Brazil used terra roxa to describe a type of soil similar to the red Mediterranean soil.
-The actual Portuguese word for "red" is vermelha.
+The actual Portuguese word for 'red' is vermelha.
 Nevertheless, terra roxa and terra vermelha are still used interchangeably in Brazilian agriculture.

 Quebec French is also known for shifting the meanings of some words toward those of their English cognates, but such words are considered false friends in European French.
-For example, éventuellement is commonly used as "eventually" in Quebec but means "perhaps" in Europe.
+For example, éventuellement is commonly used as 'eventually' in Quebec but means 'perhaps' in Europe.

-This phenomenon is analyzed by Ghil'ad Zuckermann as "(incestuous) phono-semantic matching".
+This phenomenon is analyzed by Ghil'ad Zuckermann as '(incestuous) phono-semantic matching'.